Pink Meth: Strawberry Quick Methamphetamine Candies

-Various reports have been continuously circulating on the internet, including on Facebook, and reached the inboxes of email accounts in various countries, addressing concerns about a new drug known as Strawberry Quick being sold to school children.
+Various reports have been continuously circulating on the internet, and reached the inboxes of email accounts in various countries, addressing concerns about a new drug known as Strawberry Quick being sold to school children.
 After these reports were deemed as hoaxes in the United States, allegations about the new drug Strawberry Quick started circulating again almost a decade later in countries such as South Africa.

 The Origins Of The Pink Meth Hoax